 These benefits don’t come without drawbacks, though.

-Magento offers a free version, but this one is rather limited.
-To get the best out of your online shop, you’d either need to add some premium extensions or opt-in for a more powerful plan.
+There is a free version, but this one is rather limited.
+To get the best out of your Magento shop, you’d either need to add some premium extensions or opt-in for a more powerful plan.
 At the end of the day, what starts as free can turn out to be very costly.

 Compared to WooCommerce, Magento is unnecessarily complicated to configure.
 Its layered architecture can lead to long development processes if you require any custom builds.
 Mastering the ecommerce application can sometimes have a very steep learning curve.